vipulnaik/diet-exercise-health/notes/2022-06-21-hand-sanitizer-squirt.md

 # 2022-06-21: hand sanitizer squirt

+Right before going out for my run, I use hand sanitizer on my hands to clean them (I do this instead of handwashing since I prefer not to use my shoes to go into the restroom and get shoe dirt inside the house).

-When going out for my run, when pumping alcohol, it squirted out and fell partly into my face, including hitting my eyes (that I closed, so it mostly didn't get in) and a drop on my lips.
+On this day, for the morning run at around 10 AM, when I pumped the hand sanitizer, it squirted out and fell partly into my face, including hitting my eyes (that I closed, so it mostly didn't get in) and a drop on my lips.
 I kept my eyes closed for a few seconds, then walked to the restroom, I was able to flush my eyes and wash it off and didn't have any lasting damage.

 I experienced a bit of irritation in the next hour and did a few more round of flushing over the next two hours.
 I did not see any redness